JpKuo24/JpKuo24.github.io/_pages/project.md

 ---

 My research aims to build an efficient mobile vision system with edge-assisted live video analytics.
-I am interested in exploiting and developing a multi-disciplinary solution that incorporates computer vision, edge computing multimedia and machine leanring to to enhance the system's effectiveness and efficiency.
+I am interested in exploiting and developing a multi-disciplinary solution that incorporates computer vision, edge computing multimedia and machine learning to enhance the system's effectiveness and efficiency.

 Currently, I am particular interested in the following problems:
 * Making mobile vision more efficient with more video compression